Guide

 2. Develop the strategy

 Use your research to choose a pricing strategy that fits your business.
-Here are some options to consider:
+Here are your options:

 • Raise prices without an announcement